 |1 May 2020||Due date for Semester 2 applications|

-Most of UC's halls of residence and villages are located only a few minutes' walk away from campus facilities.
+All of UC's halls of residence and villages are located 5-15 minutes' walk away from campus facilities.

 Compare UC halls and villages

 Each hall and village has its own unique culture, so you should look at all of the different options to decide what will suit you best.
 Deciding which to apply for is an individual decision.
 What would suit one student will not necessarily suit you – some students like formality, some like independence.